-The European Union and its member countries are also supporting governments and partners in their efforts to prepare for this moment.
-They have been particularly active in working with some of the world's poorest countries to ensure global and equitable access to vaccines against COVID-19.
+For several months now, COVAX partners have supported governments and partners in preparation for the arrival of the vaccines.
+They have been particularly active in some of the world's poorest countries to ensure equitable access to COVID-19 vaccines.

 « Routine vaccination will continue to take place every day in health centres so that we can continue protecting children against vaccine-preventable diseases, » said Edouard Beigbeder, UNICEF Representative in DRC.

 The first phase of vaccine introduction for the year 2021 will target the four provinces of the DRC most affected by the pandemic: Kinshasa, North Kivu, Central Kongo and Haut-Katanga.

 The list of pledges made by donors to Gavi COVAX AMC is available here.

 The interactive ACT Accelerator Funding Tracker, which includes the details of COVAX funding, is available here.

 Evan O'Connell firstname.lastname@example.org

 Jean-Jacques Simon, UNICEF RDC : +243 826 541 004, firstname.lastname@example.org